Hokan-Ashir/SFGameDataEditor/src/main/java/README.md

  - Merging sf-mod files with your GameData.cff files to get modificated data, which you can test in game

 # What it can't do
+ - Currently only support for changing Skill-to-characteristics requirements and Spells parameters
  - No other languages except English, Russian, German and French
  NOTE:
  Localization name format MUST look like "messages_XX.properties", where XX is language signature.
 Register irrelevant